UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Both of the files should be open in firefox in separate tabs.
 Perform the following steps on both files.
-Click on the `Per base sequence quality` hyper-link on the left of the page & you will see a boxplot of the QC score distributions for every position in the read.
+Click on the `Per base sequence quality` hyper-link on the left of the page and you will see a boxplot of the QC score distributions for every position in the read.
 This is the first plot that bioinformaticians will look at for making informed decisions about later stages of the analysis.

 *What do you notice about the QC scores as you progress through the read?*

-We will deal with trimming the reads in a later section, but start to think about what you should do to the reads to ensure the highest quality in your final alignment & analysis.
+We will deal with trimming the reads in a later section, but start to think about what you should do to the reads to ensure the highest quality in your final alignment and analysis.

 **Per Tile Sequence Quality**
 This section just gives a quick visualisation about any physical effects on sequence quality due to the tile within the each flowcell or lane.